NeilJustice/ZenUnitAndMetalMock/README.md

 Testing Utility Options:

---informal-specification
-   Print every test class name and test name, which forms an informal specification document for the program under test.
 --pause-before
    Wait for any key before running tests to allow attaching of a profiler or debugger.
 --pause-after